AbhinavPradeep/abhinav-blog/README.md

 ## 📖 How to Navigate

-- **Homepage:** Start your journey on our [Homepage](https://abhinavpradeep.com/blog/) where the latest posts and featured content are highlighted.
+- **Homepage:** Start your journey on the [Homepage](https://abhinavpradeep.com/blog/) where the latest posts and featured content are highlighted.
 - **Categories/Tags:** Use the categories/tags navigation to filter content based on your interests.
 - **Search:** Looking for something specific?
 Use the search bar to find content relevant to your query.